If you’re in the market for an infant car seat, it will be impossible to miss the Chicco Keyfit 30.

 The list above is for strollers that can be used with Chicco Keyfit 30, WITHOUT the need for an adapter.

-Be sure to factor in the cost before making your buying decision.
-Many people will go with the caddy for the first year, before purchasing a stroller.
+Be sure to factor in the cost and your lifestyle before making your buying decision.
+There are also parents who choose to go with the caddy for the first year, before purchasing a stroller.
 Others will simply purchase a complete travel system to save the hassle.

 Where Is It Made?